 While at boarding school, she was given the opportunity to thrive in the arts, in school plays, in musical concerts and poetry competitions.
 Being "hopeless in mathematics" but excelling in sports, a competitive streak was encouraged at an early age.

 When offered a scholarship to the Royal Academy of Dramatic Arts, Sam's mother put her foot down.
-The difficult and insecure life of an actor was certainly not what she had in mind.
+The difficult and insecure life of an actor was certainly not what she had in mind for her young daughter.
 But having said 'no' to a drama school, her mother surprisingly agreed to an art school, which indulged Sam's interests in drawing and painting.

 After graduating from art school, she was accepted at the Webber Douglas School for Drama in London.
 Before even finishing the two-year program at Webber Douglas, she was offered the role of Lady Hamilton in a play written by Cecil Beaton, the famed photographer.
 More work immediately followed, putting her in classical productions of Shakespeare and Chekhov.
 Her first play, A Midsummer Night's Dream, landed her onstage with Albert Finney and then-unknowns David Warner and Lynn Redgrave.

 While performing onstage at the Royal Court Theatre, Sam was seen by film producer Betty Box, who would cast her in her first film, The Wild and the Willing.
 Included in the cast were John Hurt and Ian McShane, and all of them a mere 19 years old.
 British films followed: dramas, then comedies with Dirk Bogarde and James Robertson Justice.